Learn Some Information about Gastroenteritis

 The main preventive measures are good hygiene and the consumption of non-contaminated water and food.
 Washing one’s hands decreases the incidence of gastroenteritis by up to 30%.

-Currently, rotavirus vaccination programs are being carried out, which are being very effective worldwide.
+Currently, rotavirus vaccination programs are being carried out, which are proving to be very effective worldwide.